TalkingDoll/ResKoopNet/README.md

 # DNN-resDMD
-In this project, we will compare DNN-resDMD and kernel-resDMD.
+In this project, we will compare NN-ResDMD and other methods such as Hankle-DMD and EDMD-DL.

 - Install the environment: